dribnet/defmain/README.md

 ## License

-Copyright © 2013 me and/or
+Copyright © 2013 Tom White and/or

 Copyright (c) 2010-2011 Nathan Marz.
 All Rights Reserved.